durangoretro/web/docs/faq.md

 ### Do I need a Durango Computer for Develop for this platform?

-No. We provide Development Tools to create your own durango Software, like an Emulator, a C Library and even a Docker Image containing all the Tools for development.
+No. We provide Development Tools to create your own Durango Software, like an Emulator, a C Library and even a Docker Image containing all the Tools for development.

 ### Can I contribute for this Project?